AAA Editor Notes

 Inside the interpretive Vulcan Center, Birmingham's past, present and future come to life through static and interactive exhibits about the region's geology, history and industrial growth.
 A visitor information center also is available.
 The park grounds and the observation tower offer spectacular views of the city.

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Picnicking is permitted.
 Time: Allow 1 hour minimum.